"Your computer was disabled" removal instructions

-There are many deceptive websites that scammers use to trick people into thinking that there is something wrong with their computers/installed operating systems.
-"Your computer was disabled" is a scam categorized as a fake error or/and virus alert.
-Websites that promote scams of this type usually are visited by people unintentionally.
-Typically, it is potentially unwanted apps (PUAs) that are causing these redirects.
-If installed, these apps not only open unreliable, untrustworthy websites, but often gather various information and display intrusive advertisements as well.
+Many deceptive websites are used by scammers to trick people into believing that there are problems with their computers/installed operating systems.
+"Your computer was disabled" is a scam categorized as a fake error/virus alert.
+People usually arrive at websites that promote scams of this type unintentionally.
+Potentially unwanted apps (PUAs) cause redirects to these sites.
+If installed, PUAs open dubious, untrustworthy websites, and often gather information and display intrusive advertisements.

-The main part of this scam is a pop-up window that is opened by untrustworthy website.
-It is presented as a security warning.
-According to it a computer was disabled due to some error ("Error Code # XMLR01F7985..").
+The main part of this scam is a pop-up window that is opened by an untrustworthy website.
+The pop-up is presented as a security warning and states that the computer was disabled due to an error ("Error Code # XMLR01F7985..").
 People who visit this website are encouraged not to ignore this "important" warning.
-As this pop-up says, ignoring this error may result in even more problems.
-Additionally, it informs that a computer is infected with malware as well and data such as Facebook and email account details, banking information and browsing history are at risk.
-In order to prevent data loss or other problems users are urged to contact "Microsoft expert" in a few minutes by calling the (877) 374-3014 number.
-According to this scam, some specialist will guide people through "rebuilding procedure".
-In other words, will help to solve the problem remotely.
-However, since this is a scam, calling the provided number will lead to calling some scammers.
-Note, Microsoft company has nothing to do with this website/scam or any other website of this type.
-Main purpose of scams of this type is to extract money from people by tricking them into paying money for/buying some unnecessary (and untrustworthy) software or online services.
-Websites of this type (scams) should never be trusted.
-If opened, we recommend to close it and not to take it seriously.
-If it cannot be closed normally, then another way to do it is using Task Manager (to end browser's process).
-When closed, it should not be reopened (browsing session should not be restored).
+The pop-up states that ignoring this error can result in even more problems.
+Additionally, it informs users that the computer is also infected with malware and data such as Facebook and email account details, banking information and browsing history, are at risk.
+To prevent data loss or other problems, users are urged to contact "Microsoft experts" within a few minutes by calling the (877) 374-3014 number.
+According to this scam, a specialist will then guide people through a "rebuilding procedure".
+This will supposedly help to solve the problem remotely, however, since this is a scam, calling the number will lead to calling scammers.
+Note that Microsoft has nothing to do with this website/scam or other websites of this type.
+The main purpose of these scams is to extort money from people by tricking them into purchasing unnecessary (and untrustworthy) software or online services.
+These websites (scams) should never be trusted.
+If opened, we recommend that you close the site.
+Do not take the information seriously.
+If it cannot be closed normally, use Task Manager to end the browser process.
+When closed, do not reopen it (i.e. the browsing session should not be restored).

-Most of the times people are forced to visit untrustworthy websites because they have some potentially unwanted apps (PUAs) installed.
-Apps of this type usually feed their involuntary users with various ads as well.
-They display various coupons, banners, surveys, pop-ups and so on.
-These ads can be really annoying, besides, if clicked they often open unreliable (possibly malicious) websites.
-Another problem with apps of this type is that they collect and share various data.
+Frequently, people are forced to visit untrustworthy websites due to potentially unwanted apps (PUAs) installed on their systems.
+Apps of this type usually feed users with various ads such as coupons, banners, surveys, pop-ups, and so on.
+These are annoying and, if clicked, often open dubious (possibly malicious) websites.
+Another problem with apps of this type is that they collect and share data.
 PUAs record information such as search queries, IP addresses, geo-locations, URLs of visited websites and other similar (browsing-related) data.
-Some apps of this type gather personal details as well.
-The worst thing is that PUAs developers constantly share collected data with third parties who misuse it to generate revenue.
-It is possible that some of them might be cyber criminals.
+Some PUAs gather personal details.
+The developers continually share the data with third parties who misuse it to generate revenue.
+It is possible that some of these parties might be cyber criminals.

-There are many deceptive websites that are used to scam people, a couple examples are: "Virus Support Alert", "ERROR 0X1CXX560" and "Windows Is Not Activated".
-As a rule, scammers use them to swindle people out of their money, they attempt to trick people into buying various software or using paid online services.
-Apps (PUAs) that open these websites (cause redirects to them) are also more or less very similar.
-Most of them are promoted as useful and handy (and also legitimate), however, one installed they often only cause problems.
-In other words, most PUAs are used by their developers to generate revenue but they do not provide users any features or tools that they supposed to.
+There are many deceptive websites that are used to scam people.
+Some examples are "Virus Support Alert", "ERROR 0X1CXX560", and "Windows Is Not Activated".
+Generally, scammers use them to extort money from innocent people - they attempt to trick people into purchasing software or using paid online services.
+PUAs that open these websites (or cause redirects to them) are usually very similar.
+Most are promoted as useful and legitimate, however, once installed, they only cause problems.
+PUAs are used by developers to generate revenue and provide no useful features or tools.

 How did potentially unwanted applications install on my computer?

-There are cases when PUAs can be downloaded from some (supposedly official) websites.
-Nevertheless, it is very common that users download and install apps of this type unwillingly/unintentionally.
-Unwanted downloads and installations usually are caused by intrusive (untrustworthy) advertisements that people click, or by software developers who use a "bundling" method to trick them into it.
-Bundling is a deceptive marketing method used to lure people into downloading/installing unwanted apps together with some other software that users are willing to install.
-Developers achieve it by putting (hiding) these apps/information about them being included in "Custom", "Advanced" and other parts of the download/installation setups.
-However, mosts users install them themselves: by skipping setup steps and leaving all available settings unchanged (unchecked).
+In some cases, PUAs can be downloaded from supposedly official websites, however, users generally download and install apps of this type inadvertently.
+These unwanted downloads and installations are caused by intrusive (untrustworthy) advertisements that people click, or by software developers who use "bundling" to trick them.
+Bundling is a deceptive marketing method used to lure people into downloading/installing unwanted apps with other regular software that users are willing to install.
+Developers achieve this by hiding information regarding the inclusion of PUAs in "Custom", "Advanced" and other parts of the download/installation set-ups.
+Despite this, most users install them inadvertently by skipping setup steps and leaving available settings unchanged.

 How to avoid installation of potentially unwanted applications?

-To avoid unwanted downloads and installations it is important to choose software download sources and install it carefully: we recommend to download software using only official and trustworthy sources/websites, direct links.
-Avoid using any third party downloaders (or installers), untrustworthy/unofficial, Peer-to-Peer networks (such as eMule, torrent clients) and so on.
-Take your time and examine each download or/and installation setup: check what are all available settings like "Advanced", "Custom" and other similar parts.
-Deselect offers to download or install any additionally included apps (PUAs) that you do not want to download or install and only then complete/finish the process.
-Furthermore, we strongly recommend to avoid clicking ads that are displayed on untrustworthy websites (or other intrusive ads).
-These ads usually redirect people to dubious web pages (such as gambling, adult dating, pornography etc).
-If you encounter such ads or redirects, then it is possible that there is some unwanted apps installed on a web browser or operating system.
-If there are any unknown/unwanted extensions, plug-ins or add-ons installed on your web browser, then remove them as soon as possible.
-Apply this to programs installed on a computer (operating system) too.
-If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them.
+To avoid unwanted downloads/installations, choose software download sources carefully.
+Download software using official and trustworthy sources/websites and direct links.
+Avoid third party downloaders or installers, untrustworthy/unofficial, Peer-to-Peer networks (such as eMule, torrent clients), and so on.
+Take your time and examine each download and installation setup.
+Check all available settings such as "Advanced", "Custom" and other similar parts.
+Deselect offers to download or install any additionally-included apps (PUAs) that you do not want to download or install, and only then finish the process.
+Avoid clicking ads that are displayed on untrustworthy websites (or other intrusive ads).
+These ads usually redirect people to dubious web pages (such as gambling, adult dating, pornography, etc.).
+If you encounter such ads or redirects, an unwanted app might be installed on the browser or operating system.
+Check for unknown/unwanted extensions, plug-ins, and add-ons installed on your browser, and remove them immediately.
+Also apply this to programs installed on the computer (operating system).
+If your computer is already infected with PUAs, we recommend running a scan with Spyhunter for Windows to automatically eliminate them .